pokt-network/pocket/shared/docs/PROTOCOL_STATE_HASH.md

 ## Block Application

-When applying the block block during the `NEWROUND` message shown above, the majority of the flow is similar between the _leader_ and the _replica_ with one of the major differences being a call to the `Utility` module as seen below.
+When applying the block during the `NEWROUND` message shown above, the majority of the flow is similar between the _leader_ and the _replica_ with one of the major differences being a call to the `Utility` module as seen below.

-- `ApplyBlock` - Uses the existing set of transactions to validate & propose.
+- `ApplyBlock` - Uses the existing set of transactions to validate & propose
-- `CreateAndApplyProposalBlock` - Reaps the mempool for a new set of transaction to validate and propose.
+- `CreateAndApplyProposalBlock` - Reaps the mempool for a new set of transaction to validate and propose

 ```mermaid
 graph TD